-At Mamgu Welshcakes in Solva, you’ll find our national sweet treat…but not always as you think you know it!
-Our favourite is Cheese and leek welsh cakes, with carrot cake flavoured or dark chocolate and ginger flavoured welsh cakes for pudding.
+At Mamgu Welshcakes in Solva, you’ll find our national sweet treat…but not as you know it!
+They put their own twist on not only welshcakes but bara brith too.
+Our favourite is the cheese and leek welsh cakes.
 Yum!

-If it’s haute cuisine you’re looking for, then book at table at Coast in Coppet Hall near Saundersfoot.
-The 2 AA award-winning restaurant has sea views, open plan dining and an utterly stunning menu.
+If it’s haute cuisine you’re looking for, then book a table at Coast in Coppet Hall near Saundersfoot.
+The 2 AA award-winning restaurant has sea views, open-plan dining and an utterly stunning menu.
 This is a top-class dining experience not to be missed.

 No foodie guide would be complete without an accompanying local beverage, and in Pembrokeshire we have many fantastic drinks available to us.
 If you’re a fan of real ale, then a trip to Bluestone Brewery near Newport is a joy – the onsite taproom is where you can try out the fantastically named ales (Fossil Fuel, Rockhopper and Cave Dweller to name but a few) and if you contact the brewery beforehand, you can meet the brewer to hear about how the ale is made.
 We bet you’ll be going home with a crate or two of this lovely stuff!